Ravencentric/stringenum/README.md

     <Pet.DOG: 'bark'>
     ```

 - `stringenum.DoubleSidedStrEnum` - A subclass of `StrEnum` that supports double-sided lookup, allowing both member values and member names to be used for lookups.
-It also ensures that each member has a unique value.

     ```py
     >>> class Status(DoubleSidedStrEnum):